Washington, D.C. acts as an extension of our campus, attracting top faculty and students from around the globe.

-Join a scholarly community that offers European perspectives on a wide set of critical global debates with the most incisive minds in the region.
+SAIS Europe offers perspectives on a wide set of critical global debates with the most incisive minds in the region.

-The HNC is a one-of-a-kind educational collaboration between Johns Hopkins University and Nanjing University.
+The Hopkins-Nanjing Center is a one-of-a-kind educational collaboration between the two universities.

 A division of The Johns Hopkins University, the Paul H. Nitze School of Advanced International Studies (SAIS) is a global institution that offers students a truly international perspective on today’s critical issues.
 A presence on three continents sets SAIS apart and is one of our greatest strengths.
 We not only teach about the world, we are in the world.